ritika12df/Student-Enrollment-Form-using-JsonPowerDB/README.md

-##Installation
  Make a folder in your system and clone the project using git bash then open the project in Visual Studio Code or any IDE you prefer.

 Clone the project